kyb483/CS-5103-Course-Project/README.md

 # CS-5103-Course-Project

 Strings and Words: In this project you are writing a program to perform various word statistics of a given document (as a string).
 The initial requirement is to count the frequency of each unique word.
 The code should support combinations of space, tab, and newline characters as separators.

+Addition:
+Added the feature to get the Line and Character Count.

 To run: